 People in Asia Need Radio

 Radio is one of the least mentioned but most enduring ministries supported by Gospel for Asia.
-Gospel for Asia has been producing and airing radio programs in Asia since 1986, speaking hope and truth into areas with extreme need.
+Gospel for Asia (GFA) has been producing and airing radio programs in Asia since 1986, speaking hope and truth into areas with extreme need.

 Religious, social, and political barriers often make ministry challenging in various regions.
 Rough terrain can also hinder national workers from bringing aid and comfort to the residents of rural villages.
 Even illiteracy, which is high in many regions of Asia, can make it hard for people to learn about Christ.
 But a family doesn’t need to know how to read to listen to their radio, and radio broadcasts can cross treacherous terrain to share with people who are hungering for a love greater than the world can offer.
 Walls cannot keep this faithful messenger away, so hope-filled programs can be heard within prisons, hospitals and even brothels.